GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GHOST-DRTutorial/ex1_ghost_stdonetarget_cmdline.rst

 and the ``tolerance`` parameter is irrelevant.
 It is included in this tutorial to make clear that it can be specified for both arms.

+.. note:: GHOST has some scattered light which appears as diffuse light in the echellogram images.
+By default, this is not removed from the data.
+If your spectra are binned 4x or 8x in the spatial direction and you are performing the extraction with ``sky_subtract=True`` (the default) then the sky model is smooth enough to remove the scattered light.
+Other reductions will have some scattered light (which is at the 1% level or less) and there is a primitive to remove this light.
+It is strongly recommended that you review the scattered light model and compare it to the ``_arraysTiled`` file as a validity check.

+    ``-p removeScatteredLight:skip=False removeScatteredLight:save_model=True``

 Clean up
 --------
 With the calibrations safely in the ``calibrations`` directory, we can clean